simplefin/bank-access/README.md

 If your bank is listed, then get your transaction data like this:

-    banka run <BANK NAME FROM LIST>/list-accounts
+    banka run <BANK DOMAIN>/list-accounts

-which will prompt you for your credentials.
+which will prompt you for your credentials and write a JSON string to stdout.